Jared Smiley, LPC Atlanta

 Service

 I work with adult individuals across the lifespan in psychotherapy as we identify workability in life and sustainable health together.
-Couples therapy is offered upon consultation only.
+Counseling with youth/minors and family therapy and couples therapy are offered upon consultation only.
 Groups are periodically offered, so please inquire if interested.

 Clients come with stress, confusion, challenge, frustration, and pain.
 Also, courage, wisdom, intent, and innate capability.
 Whether unfamiliar or well-known, new or longstanding, these experiences often signal growth.
 In psychotherapy, activating this growth involves vulnerability, learning and healing.
 With a humanistic and experiential approach, I offer nurturing, pluralistic psychotherapy to adults and adolescents.
 Personality, relationship, mood, mind-body are special areas of experience and interest.
 Joining my clients wherever they are in life, offering a warm guiding light, is a privilege.